nick-morhun/UnityHelpers/README.md

 - GameObject.GetFullName()
 - the Component.DestroyObject() overloads.

 The project is created in Unity 2019.2.15f1.
-Tested with Unity 2017.4 and above.
+Tested with Unity 2017.4 and above under .NET 4.x or Standard.